 - Transform a beer barrel into a bed.

 - Use beer bottles to create a hanging light fixture.

 - Turn your garage into a movie theater or a bowling alley.
 You have the space and can afford it, so why not?

 - Make a library space complete with bookshelves and comfortable reading chairs.
 Or make it your own office at home.

-The most important tip of all is that your man cave should represent you.
-Make it as an extension of yourself.
-The garage is a perfect location since it is separated from your home, but technically still within your home.
-Transforming it into a man cave is a fun, rewarding project you will love to try.
+Your man cave must represent your personality.
+A garage is the perfect location for a man cave since it is separated from your home but technically still within your home.
+You can transform it into a man cave using fun and rewarding project that you will love to try.